mardejour/software-design-lab/templates/journal.md

 this week i learned more expressions and what they mean:

 += to sum and reassign (or incriment?)

-operators:
-if statement (true/false), don't forget curly brackets around the line of code to run;
+operators: if statement (true/false), don't forget curly brackets around the line of code to run;
-else & else if clauses (I wasn't sure if it will only run if the previous statement was false);
+else & else if clauses (I wasn't sure if it will only run if the previous statement was false, note that only one of them will run, never both);
-logical operators: && - logical 'and' operator, will return true if placed between two ooleans that are both true; for example, if it's the weekend and it's sunny out, then we are going to have a picnic . if one them is false, there won't be no picnic. if (True && False) == False logical "or" operator || - will retunr true if placed between two booleans and either is true.
+logical operators: && - logical 'and' operator, will return true if placed between two ooleans that are both true; for example, if it's the weekend and it's sunny out, we are going to have a picnic . if one them is false, there won't be no picnic.

+if (True && False) == False
+logical "or" operator || - will retunr true if placed between two booleans and either is true.